DanielKecman/MaxCut/README.md

 	}
 }

+Since this is for undirected graphs, to avoid double counting errors will be thrown if the same edge is counted twice.
+This goes for assigning the same edge with two values (ex.
+(0, 1) with weight 1 and (0, 1) with weight 2) as well as providing an edge with its reverse equal (ex.
+(0, 1) with weight 1 and (1, 0) with weight 1) so only provide one weight for each weight.

 As mentioned above, the formulation stems from semidefinite programming, and in particular the Goemans-Williamson Max-Cut Algorithm, which can be found here https://math.mit.edu/~goemans/PAPERS/maxcut-jacm.pdf.